lamps-wg/cms-ml-dsa/draft-ietf-lamps-cms-ml-dsa.md

 Each method produces a different "message digest" to be supplied to the signature algorithm in question, but because the pure mode of ML-DSA is used, the "message digest" is in fact the entire message.
 Use of signed attributes is preferred, but the conventions for signed-data without signed attributes is also described below for completeness.

-EDNOTE: Would it make sense to make a stronger statement here?
-For instance, that CMS implements MAY reject signatures if they don't contain signed attributes, or that generation/verification of signed-data without signed attributes SHOULD NOT be supported?
-Some of the discussion around the use of context strings for new signature algorithms has highlighted the dangers here, as has Falko's paper here: https://eprint.iacr.org/2023/1801

 When signed attributes are absent, ML-DSA (pure mode) signatures are computed over the content of the signed-data.
 As described in {{Section 5.4 of RFC5652}}, the "content" of a signed-data is the value of the encapContentInfo eContent OCTET STRING.
 The tag and length octets are not included.